Professional Chapters: ACM Bylaws

 b.
 Preparation of the chapter's annual report and officer contact information and submission of these to ACM Headquarters via the online Chapter Administrative Interface.

+c.
+Submission of any proposed amendment to these bylaws must be submitted to the ACM Chief Operating Officer.
+Proposed amendments must be approved before they can be submitted to the Chapter's membership for a vote

 d.
-Submission of any proposed amendment to these bylaws to ACM's Chief Operating Officer.
-Proposed amendments must be approved before they can be submitted to the Chapter's membership for a vote.

-e.
-Perform other duties as assigned by the Chair.
+Perform other duties as assigned by the Chair

 1. The Chapter shall hold meetings only in places that are open and accessible to all members of the Association.

-2. The Annual Business Meeting should be held at the last meeting of the term.
+2. An Annual Business Meeting should be held.
 At this meeting, the Treasurer shall present the required reports.
 Also, the election of officers shall be held.

-3. Written notices of all meetings shall be distributed to all members at least one week prior to any meeting.
+3. Notices of all meetings shall be distributed to all members at least one week prior to any meeting.

-1. Disbursements from the Treasury for Chapter expenditures shall be made by the Treasurer with authorization of the Executive Council and shall be included in the minutes of its meetings.
+1. Disbursements from the Treasury for Chapter expenditures shall be made by the Treasurer and shall be included in the minutes of its meetings.

-1. All proposed changes to these Chapter Bylaws shall be approved by the ACM Chief Operating Officer.
+1. All proposed changes to these Chapter Bylaws shall be approved by the ACM Chief Operating Officer before being presented to the chapter membership for a vote.

 2. No official business of the Chapter shall be conducted unless a quorum is present.
 A quorum of the Chapter shall be defined as a majority of the voting membership of the chapter.